Measuring the stability and plasticity of recommender systems: Methodology

+Importantly, both $D_1$ and $D_2$ are split in training and test subsets $D_1^{Train}$, $D_1^{Test}$, $D_2^{Train}$ and $D_2^{Test}$.
+Both test sets $D_1^{Test}$ and $D_2^{Test}$ are withheld from all training tasks.
 Model $M_1$ can be seen as a legacy model that has not seen the most recent set of data, and model $M_2$ would be a more recent model, after a typical retraining task, where the training algorithm is fed with past data together with more recent data.
 The fact that we know that $D_1$ and $D_2$ consist of different data regimes allows us to compare their performance.